-• The average (median) time waited for patients completing an RTT pathway in July 2011 was 8.2 weeks for admitted patients and 3.9 weeks for non-admitted patients.
+• The average (median) time waited for patients completing an RTT pathway in July 2012 was 8.5 weeks for admitted patients and 4.1 weeks for non-admitted patients.
+For patients waiting to start treatment at the end of July 2012 the median waiting time was 5.5 weeks.

 Notes to Editors